microsoft/promptflow/docs/how-to-guides/develop-a-prompty/index.md

 user:
 {{question}}
 ```

-Users can override prompty's configuration and LLM parameters when loading prompty.
-Users can also use this format `${env:ENV_NAME}` to pass configuration through environment variables.
+Users can specify alternative parameters or utilize environment variables to adjust the model settings.
+The format `${env:ENV_NAME}` is used to reference environment variables.

-#### Override model by dict
+#### Using a dictionary

 ```python
 from promptflow.core import Prompty